 There are also over two dozen dry attractions, including Cookie's Monster Land, which opened in 2014.
-The newest land in the park features attractions and play areas that families can enjoy together, including Captain Cookie’s High "C’s" Adventure, Oscar’s Rotten Rusty Rockets, The Honker Dinger Derby, Flying Cookie Jars and the Monster Mix-Up.
+The park features attractions and play areas that families can enjoy together, including Captain Cookie’s High "C’s" Adventure, Oscar’s Rotten Rusty Rockets, The Honker Dinger Derby, Flying Cookie Jars and the Monster Mix-Up.

 Parades and Shows

 Families can enjoy live shows with audience interaction, and musical parades with favorite characters.